Amplitude-Developer-Docs/amplitude-dev-center/docs/data/best-practices.md

 ### 8. Assign an owner

 Lastly assign someone on your team to take ownership over the Tracking Plan.
-With Iteratively they have a process in place to review any changes and insure that analytics quality stays high.
+With Amplitude Data they have a process in place to review any changes and insure that analytics quality stays high.